China Automotive Systems (NASDAQ:CAAS) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research note released on Friday.
-The firm issued a buy rating on the auto parts company’s stock.
+StockNews.com assumed coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research report sent to investors on Saturday morning.
+The brokerage issued a buy rating on the auto parts company’s stock.

-Separately, Zacks Investment Research downgraded China Automotive Systems from a buy rating to a hold rating in a research note on Friday, January 14th.
+Separately, Zacks Investment Research lowered China Automotive Systems from a buy rating to a hold rating in a report on Friday, January 14th.

 About China Automotive Systems (Get Rating)